Jessica Abel: Career

 Abel taught undergraduate cartooning courses at the School of Visual Arts for a number of years, and gave workshops at other locations, such as Ox-Bow Summer School of Art.

 In 2008, Abel and Madden produced Drawing Words and Writing Pictures for First Second Books.
-The book was a product of the years Abel and Madden spent as teachers, and is a comprehensive manual on creating comics.
+A comprehensive manual on creating comics, the book was a product of the years Abel and Madden spent as teachers.
 That same year, Abel also collaborated on Life Sucks, written with Gabe Soria and Warren Pleece.

-Abel and Madden produced a second comics teaching textbook together called Mastering Comics, a sequel to Drawing Words and Writing Pictures, published in May 2012.
-Abel and Madden then both moved to France for a one-year artists’ residency at La Maison des Auteurs in Angoulême in 2012, that became an extended four-year stay.
+Abel and Madden produced a second comics teaching textbook together called Mastering Comics, published in May 2012.

+In 2012, Abel and Madden moved to France for a one-year artists’ residency at La Maison des Auteurs in Angoulême that became an extended four-year stay.
+In 2015, while still based in France, Abel began publishing Trish Trash, Rollergirl of Mars, a science fiction comic following a young hoverderby player on a colonized future Mars.
+The first volume appeared in French as Trish Trash, Rollergirl sur Mars, tome 1 (Dargaud, 2015), with the English-language edition following in three volumes (NBM/Papercutz and Super Genius, 2017–2018).
+The series was subsequently collected as Trish Trash: Rollergirl of Mars — The Collected Edition (Super Genius, 2018), receiving coverage in NPR.
+In 2019, Dargaud published a French omnibus edition, Rollergirl sur Mars — Intégrale, which was reviewed in BD Gest'.

 In 2015, Abel published a sequel to her 1999 comic Radio: An Illustrated Guide called Out On The Wire: The Storytelling Secrets of the New Masters of Radio.
+Out on the Wire examines narrative storytelling through interviews with producers from This American Life, Radiolab, Planet Money, and other radio and podcast programs.
+The book received positive reviews from Kirkus Reviews, the Los Angeles Times, Publishers Weekly, and the Chicago Reader.

-On June 7, 2016 Abel announced that she was returning to the United States to accept a position as chair of the brand-new illustration department at PAFA, the Pennsylvania Academy of the Fine Arts.
-She served in that position until the summer of 2024.
+In 2016, Abel returned to the United States to accept a position as chair of the brand-new illustration department at the Pennsylvania Academy of the Fine Arts (PAFA).
+She served in that position until the summer of 2024, when PAFA closed its degree programs.

+In 2017, Abel self-published Growing Gills: How to Find Creative Focus When You're Drowning in Your Daily Life, a guide to creative productivity for working artists and writers.
+It was positively reviewed in Publishers Weekly.
+Abel also blogs on this subject and offers individual coaching.
+Her work in this area has been cited by Oliver Burkeman.

+Personal life

+Abel is married to Matt Madden and has two children.